What is publishing?

 a.
 Copy: Should users see a button encouraging them to copy your doc to create their own version of the doc?

-c.
-Show sections up top: Toggle this on to make you folders look like tabs at the top of your published doc, with sections as drop-down options.
+b.
+Show pages up top: Toggle this on to make you pages look like tabs at the top of your published doc, with subpages as drop-down options.

 - Choose a URL for your doc—we suggest leaving the default URL.

-- Click 'Preview' to see how your doc will look when Published, or click 'Next' to proceed.
+- Click 'Open preview' to see how your doc will look when Published, or click 'Next' to proceed.

 - Confirm whether you want to show a masthead (cover image) and optimize your alignment.